RealManRobot/ros2_rm_robot/rm_ros_interfaces/README.md

 * 1.Package use.
 * 2.Package architecture description.
 * 3.Package topic description.
-Through the introduction of the three parts, it can help you:
+Through the introduction of the three parts, it can help you-
 * 1.Understand the package use.
 * 2.Familiar with the file structure and function of the package.
 * 3.Familiar with the topic related to the package for easy development and use.